 As my flight was one-hour out of New York City from Minneapolis, I asked my seatmate on my left, Lynn, what she would be doing in New York and what she did.
 "Visiting her daughter," came back the answer to the first question and, "Run a foundation I started to help people who are terminally ill but would like to stay in their homes," came the answer to the second question.
-She asked what I did, and I told her in general terms what I had been doing in Eastern Europe for the last 33 years and then quickly added that I am now testing a method of telling a simple story to people that seems to help them.
+She asked what I did, and I told her in general terms what I had been doing and that I am now testing a method of telling a simple story to people that seems to help them.
 I then asked if I could tell it to her and she gave her assent.
 As I prepared to tell the story of Jesus going into Jericho and encountering the blind man, I decided to use my hands to help Lynn follow the action and feel the implications.
 In fact, I wanted Lynn to sense Jesus was the center of the conversation.
 It would be a bit difficult because she was to my left, but I knew it would be worth the effort.